-And the Read Between the Sign Project gets top marks across the board.
+When it comes to high quality Roadside Americana, a sense of humor, whimsy, and fun are key ingredients.
+And the Read Between the Signs Project gets top marks across the board.
 If you’d like more information, it can be found on the project website.